All Products

 The following methods are supported for storing and managing metadata:

-• DLF Unified Metadata (Recommended): Metadata is stored in Data Lake Formation (DLF).
+• DLF Unified Metadata (Recommended): Stores metadata in Data Lake Formation (DLF).

-After you activate DLF, the system selects a default DLF Catalog for you.
-The default catalog is your UID.
-If you want to use different data catalogs for different clusters, create a new catalog as follows:
+After activating DLF, the system selects a default DLF Catalog for you (typically your UID).
+To use different catalogs for different clusters, create a new one:

 1. Click Create Catalog.
 In the dialog box that appears, enter a catalog ID and click OK.

-2. From the DLF Catalog drop-down list, select the data catalog that you created.
+2. From the DLF Catalog drop-down list, select the catalog that you created.

-• Self-managed RDS: Select your own or an Alibaba Cloud RDS instance as the metastore.
+• Self-managed RDS: Uses your own or an Alibaba Cloud RDS instance as metadata storage.

-If you select this option, configure the RDS-related parameters.
+If you select this method, you must configure RDS-related parameters.
 For more information, see Configure a self-managed RDS database.

-• Built-in MySQL (Not recommended): Metadata is stored in the MySQL database in the cluster's local environment.
+• Built-in MySQL (Not Recommended): Stores metadata in a MySQL database on the cluster's Master node.

 Note

-• Production scenarios: Use DLF Unified Metadata or Self-managed RDS.
+• For production scenarios: You can use DLF Unified Metadata or Self-managed RDS.

 Root Storage Directory of Cluster

-Configure this parameter when you select the OSS-HDFS service in the optional services section.
-This parameter is not required if you select the HDFS service.
+This parameter is required only when you select the OSS-HDFS service.
+It is not needed if you select the HDFS service.

 Important

-Buckets created by clicking Create OSS-HDFS Bucket in the EMR console can be read from and written to only through EMR.
-Operations in the console or through an API are not supported.
+Buckets created by clicking the Create OSS-HDFS Bucket button in the EMR console support read and write operations only through EMR.
+Operations from the console or an API are not supported.

-The first time you use the OSS-HDFS service, the Alibaba Cloud account must click here and follow the prompts to complete the authorization.
-For a Resource Access Management (RAM) user, the Alibaba Cloud account must grant authorization to activate the service and grant the AliyunEMRDlsFullAccess permission, and the AliyunOSSDlsDefaultRole and AliyunEMRDlsDefaultRole roles.
+When you use the OSS-HDFS service for the first time, your Alibaba Cloud account (main account) must click here and follow the prompts to complete the authorization.
+If you are a RAM user, your Alibaba Cloud account must authorize you to activate the service and grant the AliyunEMRDlsFullAccess policy and the AliyunOSSDlsDefaultRole and AliyunEMRDlsDefaultRole roles.
 For more information, see Grant permissions to a RAM user.
-Select a bucket for which the OSS-HDFS service is activated in the same region, or click Create OSS-HDFS Bucket and follow the prompts to create an OSS-HDFS instance as the cluster's root storage path.
+Select a bucket in the same region where the OSS-HDFS service is already enabled, or click Create OSS-HDFS Bucket to create a new OSS-HDFS instance as the root storage path for the cluster.

 Note

-• Before you use the OSS-HDFS service, make sure that the service is supported in your selected region.
-Otherwise, you can try changing the region or using the HDFS service instead of the OSS-HDFS service.
-For information about the regions that support the OSS-HDFS service, see Activate and authorize access to the OSS-HDFS service.
+• Before you use the OSS-HDFS service, make sure it is available in your selected region.
+If not, you can switch to a different region or use the HDFS service instead.
+For information about regions that support the OSS-HDFS service, see Enable OSS-HDFS and grant access permissions.

-• The following parameters are required only for EMR 5.12.0 and earlier or EMR 3.46.0 and earlier when the Hive service is selected.
+• The following parameters are required only for EMR V5.12.0 and earlier, or EMR V3.46.0 and earlier, when the Hive service is selected.

 Parameter